ChurchCRM/CRM/docs/Development/Contributing.md

 ### Environment Variables (dto classes)

   Beginning in 2.4.0, we began converting global variables to static classes.
 This gives us more flexibility and clarity when referring to these necessary variables.

+  If you find yourself tempted to add to the legacy ```Include/Functions.php``` file, please evaluate whether the function would be better placed in a static class.

   *  SystemURLs
      *  Document Root - The physical path of ChurchCRM on the server. i.e. /var/www/html/ChurchCRM
      *  Root Path - The path of ChurchCRM relative to the current domain.  i.e. http://www.domain.com**/churchCRM**